AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: External Memory and Global Salient Content Augmentation

 \subsection{External Memory Mechanisms}

-We design two external memory mechanisms to efficiently install the information flow from prior segments to the current segment.
+We design two external memory mechanisms to efficiently enable the information flow from prior segments to the current segment.
 Specifically, each memory module maintains a matrix $M \in \mathbb{R}^{m \times d}$, where $m = 1024$ is the memory size and $d = 1024$ is the hidden state dimension of BART. $M$ is updated after encoding each document segment and then passed to the next segment.
 We denote the memory matrix after the $t$-th segment as $M^t$.
-We equip each layer of the encoder and decoder with one such external memory, with layer index omitted in the formulas for simplicity.
+Each layer of the encoder and decoder can be equipped with one such external memory.
 Below we describe two mechanisms to update $M^t$ and incorporate it in both the encoding and decoding processes.
+The layer index in the formulas is omitted for simplicity.